 - Respect: The parties are treated with dignity by a hearing officer with experience in containing contentious proceedings, resulting in a process that is thoughtfully administered.

 - Legitimacy: Professional hearing officers have years of experience handling emotionally charged and complicated disputes.

 Many schools’ rules and procedures allow for appellate review of Title IX determinations.
 Neutral JAMS professionals are adept at reviewing the record of what transpired and then issuing their decisions.

 Facilitation and Mediation

-Under current guidance from the Department of Education, schools have the option of resolving Title IX matters through facilitation and mediation.
-Traditionally, this has been available to address potential policy violations that were not considered violent in nature, though the current guidelines allow schools to pursue facilitation and mediation for all potential violations.
+Under current Department of Education regulations, schools have the option of resolving certain Title IX matters through facilitation and mediation.
+Traditionally, this has been available to address potential policy violations that were not considered violent in nature, though the current guidelines allow schools to propose facilitation and mediation if the following conditions are met: a formal complaint is filed; both parties give voluntary, informed, written consent; and is not a student and employee matter.
 The underlying feature of this process is a managed session with both parties (per school policy) to understand if a policy violation occurred and determine whether sanctions should be issued.

 JAMS resolves thousands of cases per year through mediation—many of them intense, exceedingly emotional and often traumatic.
 Professional mediators know how to conduct these cases in order to avoid further harm and disruption to the parties.

 Prevent, Address and Resolve Disputes Among Faculty and Administration

 Higher education is affected by similar issues that affect non-academic institutions, including those that could broadly be described as human resources related.
 Nevertheless, the context of these issues is indeed unique within colleges and universities.